 What Are the Benefits of Apprenticeships for Employers?

 There has been a major drive to make businesses and organisations in the UK aware of the benefits of apprenticeships for employers.
-As top training providers, Skills Training UK are at the forefront of this.
-We are constantly expanding into different parts of the country and work closely with employers of all sizes nationwide, in areas including Manchester, Liverpool, Birmingham and the West Midlands.
+As top training providers, Skills Training UK are at the forefront of this process, educating businesses and training apprentices.
+We are constantly expanding into different parts of the country and work closely with employers of all sizes across the nation, including areas such as Manchester, Liverpool, Birmingham and the West Midlands.

 According to official Government figures, more than 2 million apprenticeships were created in the UK between 2009/10 and 2014/15, including over 490,000 during 2014/15 alone.
-Many different work sectors are now discovering the benefits of apprenticeships, with STUK working in career areas including Retail Apprenticeships, Customer Service Skills, Business Improvement Techniques, Team Leading, Management and Performing Manufacturing Operations.
+Many different work sectors are now discovering the benefits of apprenticeships, with STUK delivering apprenticeship training to a multitude of sectors.
+Our specialisations include Retail Apprenticeships, Customer Service Skills, Business Improvement Techniques, Team Leading, Management and Performing Manufacturing Operations.

 Alongside the rise in numbers of apprentices, there has also been a growth in traineeships.
 These include high quality workplace placements, offering employers a chance to give young people initial training to see how well they fit with the company.
 Hosting a trainee can help you to decide whether to go ahead and recruit the person as an apprentice, benefiting from the whole support package which is available for apprenticeships.